3rd National INDIGENOUS

 the CONFERENCE AGENDA

 (This draft agenda may change without prior notice and published only to guide those submitting papers.
-Final agenda will be published closer to date.)
+The final agenda will be published closer to date.)

 8:30am Registration Registration of Delegates

 8:45am Combined Session Master of Ceremony - Welcome & Safety Announcement

 9:00am Welcome Address Welcome to Country & Traditional Performance